run-ai/docs/docs/index.md

 * On the bottom right of the Administrator user interface [https://app.run.ai](https://app.run.ai){target=_blank}, use the 'Help' widget.

-* On the bottom right of this page , use the _Help_ widget.
+* On the bottom right of this page, use the _Help_ widget.